AtomEcho/AtomBulb/README_en.md

   </tr>

   <tr>
-    <td class="tg-ik58" colspan="2" bgcolor="CornflowerBlue">Language Understanding: Language understanding covers the comprehension of various aspects such as vocabulary, grammar, syntax, semantics, rhetoric, context, and non-verbal cues, as well as how to combine them to understand and interpret the meaning and purpose of oral or written language.
+    <td class="tg-ik58" colspan="2" bgcolor="CornflowerBlue"><strong>Language Understanding: Language understanding covers the comprehension of various aspects such as vocabulary, grammar, syntax, semantics, rhetoric, context, and non-verbal cues, as well as how to combine them to understand and interpret the meaning and purpose of oral or written language.</strong>
 </td>
   </tr>
   <tr>